daniel-melanson/spire-api.melanson.dev/README.md

 -   Section does not exist in database
 -   Section is combined with another section
--   Scraped status (open, closed, wait-listed) is different from what is stored
+-   Section status (open, closed, wait-listed) is different from what is stored
--   Scraped enrollment total (# of students in enrolled in a course) is different from what is stored
+-   Section enrollment total (# of students in enrolled in a course) is different from what is stored
--   Scraped enrollment capacity (# of students allowed to enroll) is different from what is stored
+-   Section enrollment capacity (# of students allowed to enroll) is different from what is stored

-Scraping routine as of October 2023:

--   Academic Calendar: Once a week
--   Courses: Once every two weeks
--   Sections (quick): Once a week

 ### Coverage